How can small teams track their visibility inside generative AI models?

 How were these tools ranked?

-Which tool is best for regulated teams?
+Which tool is best for a small team with no integration budget?